Micbran/BossBattleHW01/BossBattleDesign.md

 When Octogun is described as rotating, they always rotate _counterclockwise_.

 #### Patrol Points - Default State
 Octogun's default state is to patrol between a triangular set of points (two in the back, one closer to center).
+Octogun moves in the fashion of left -> right -> center -> left.
 ```
 .....*O->.................................*.....
 ................................................